A Unique Plan to Stop the Financial, Economic and Housing Crises

 One HERC would be issued for every one to four unit residential property (homestead or not) in an amount equal to the approximate drop in the property value from late 2006 or early 2007, say 60% of the drop, but not less than $5,000 per property, plus one to every American who does not own any residence in an amount equal to 10% of the median home value of early 2007 in the area they reside, but not less than $5,000 each.
 The HERC program would require no more than about $4.7 trillion dollars of loans from the federal government, $2.8 trillion to property owners and $1.9 trillion to non-owners.
 Some of the funds can come from the $350 billion of existing TARP funds that haven't been released yet by Congress.
 As a result of the program the $350 billion already lent from TARP funds, and most of the other $3.8 trillion already lent or spent for bailouts would be quickly recovered.
 The capital would be recovered with interest, less a small percentage of defaults, so the ultimate net cost to taxpayers is zero or less than zero.
 Compare that to the unrecoverable trillions, of dollars of direct cost to taxpayers of outright handouts, tax incentives, transfer payments, and claims against guarantees of pensions, bank deposits and loans, that would be required in a long depression.
 Also compare it to the roughly 30 trillion dollars of value that left the U.S. stock market and uncounted trillions that left home equity in 2008.
 Last, but not least compare it to the $10 trillion of bailout loans, guarantees and outright spending that has already been comitted by the federal government (which, by the way, equals enough to pay off 82% of the $12.2 trillion in total mortgage debt on all U.S. residential properties).
 As a result of the AllStreets Bailout most of the $10 trillion would not be used, and what has been used would be recovered quickly.

+A healthy recovery requires enough healthty lenders eager to lend at reasonable rates, and sufficient numbers of qualified borrowers.
+The number in each group contracts daily.
+Lenders have been restricting credit, so many individuals and businesses and governments are being cut off from their ability to roll over credit lines.
+That's the essence of the credit crisis, and it's killing the economy.
+Another phase of the financial disaster has started, a collapse in the values of, and lending for, commercial real estate, and that could destroy some of the large banks that presumably are being rescued by TARP funds.
 The most important priority to stop the crises is to alleviate a significant portion of excess residential mortgage debt.
 With that done, lenders will be repaired enough to resume normal lending practives, and enough consumers will be relieved of negative home equity and unmanageable debt payments to allow a more normal economic recovery cycle.
 But, to gain public acceptance, the program must also offer fair benefits to those who don't have a mortgage, or don't own a property.
 So, it should also allow the use of long-term government loans for other purposes, including providing low-cost secondary financing for property purchases, converting credit card debt to longer term personal debt, funding small businesses, or initiating low cost personal unsecured debt.

 Almost 25% of all residential property owners now have either zero or negative equity in their properties.
 By recent estimates about 23% of all homeowners had negative or no equity by the end of September, 2008 and that percentage certainly grew in October, November, December and January, and will likely keep growing every month for a considerable time, if nothing much more effective is done to relieve negative equity and to enhance housing purchasing power.
 Having little or negative equity paralyzes homeowners by preventing refinances or normal sales.
 It paralyzes lenders due to write downs and outright losses due to short sales and foreclosures.
 There is the terrible prospect that many owners who are either forced to move for various reasons, or are so upside-down for so long that it no longer seems sensible to keep paying the mortgage, will simply walk away from their properties, leaving lenders holding the bag.